iagomontenegrob/React-firebase-database-integration/README.md

 # React-firebase-integration
 Functional integration between react and firebase.
-Example application with firebase database.
-On this application you can push a user object by a simple form and on realtime see a list of users already on the firebase database.
+In this application you can simulate the registration of an user and, in real time, see your records in a list of users that is load from the information obtained on firebase db.

 ### Installation
 Run these commands in the project folder